opensheetmusicdisplay/opensheetmusicdisplay.github.io/develop/setup/index.md

 ```

 ## Install Grunt
 > As of today, OSMD requires Grunt for build tasks.
-This is going to change in the future, as OSMD moves to npm scripts only.
+This is going to change in the future, since all OSMD build tasks will be moved to npm scripts.

 Install Grunt globally:
 ```sh